Rhode Island Restaurant Slammed for Sharing ‘Horrific’ Anne Frank Meme

 “Stop being cowards.
 Either apologize for your insensitive meme and do better or own it.
 Your choice,” Jeffrey Fontaine wrote.

-Frank and her family, who were of the Jewish faith, went into hiding in an attic when millions of Jews across Europe were being forced into ghettos and labor camps during the Holocaust.
-During this period, Frank kept a diary that later became the notorious Diary of Anne Frank.
+Frank and her family, who were Jewish, went into hiding in an attic when millions of Jews across Europe were being forced into ghettos and labor camps during the Holocaust.
+During this period, Frank kept a diary that later became the famous Diary of Anne Frank.
 At the age of 15, Frank and her family were discovered by Nazis and shipped off to the Auschwitz-Birkenau concentration and extermination camp.
-People who were not deemed strong enough to work the labor camp were immediately taken to gas chambers and murdered.
+People who were not deemed strong enough to work in the labor camp were immediately taken to gas chambers and murdered.
 Frank did not survive the Holocaust, dying from typhus fever in 1945.

 Jessica Machado, a radio talk show host in New Bedford, Massachusetts, said during her show on Saturday that she contacted the owner of the Atlantic Sports Bar and Restaurant for an explanation of the shocking meme, 1420 WBSM reported.
 She said the owner sounded annoyed with her and told her that he thought the post was funny after finding it online.

 “He thought it was funny and that they were very, very busy and it was very hot there, and that they didn’t have time to deal with my concerns or questions.
-He told me not to call them back and then,” she said, according to WBSM.
+He told me not to call them back,” she said, according to WBSM.

 Atlantic Sports Bar and Restaurant, which specializes in pizza, seafood, and Italian cuisine, did not immediately return The Daily Beast’s requests for comment.